 In addition we rely on many volunteers to make our programs successful.
 We actively participate in the Community Engagement Program at Florida Gulf Coast University who assist with our programs, fundraisers and awareness events and other special projects.
 Service groups, such as local Zonta International Clubs often participate in our service programs.
 As more and more people hear about our programs, they want to help.

 Regionally, we work in collaboration with the many organizations and members of the Southwest Florida Regional Human Trafficking Coalition.
 Our Executive Director spearhead Youth groups such as the Heights Foundation, Boys and Girls Club, Our Mothers Home, EDGE and other similar organizations work with HTAP on youth programs such as ARTREACH and TIPS.
-We also work with the local school district and private schools, the Lee Memorial Health System and local and federal law enforcement and our Executive Director serves as the liaison between the Lee County Human Trafficking Task Force run by the U.S. Attorney’s Office and the SWFL Regional Coalition Against Human Trafficking.
+We also work with the local school district and private schools, the Lee Memorial Health System and local and federal law enforcement and our Executive Director serves as the liaison between the Lee County Human Trafficking Task Force run by the U.S. Attorney’s Office and the SWFL Regional Human Trafficking Coalition....

 As part of our mission, we actively work with many community coalitions in other parts of the U.S. and Canada and serve as an advisor, speaker and facilitator as requested.
 We provide trainings, workshops and presentations.
 Call us to discuss the possibilities.